fritzy/ape-ecs/docs/World.md

 The world is the main class for **Ape ECS** .
 From there you can work with `Component`s, `Entity`s, `Query`s, and `System`s.
 Your application can have more than one world, but all of your `Entity`s, `Component`s, `System`s, and `Query`s will be specific to a given `World` (although there are ways to clone things between worlds).

 An instance of `World` is essentially a registry of your game or simulation data, systems, and types.
+You've got to start with a world before you can do anything else.
+Typically you create your world, register your tags, components, and systems, and then start creating entities and running systems.

 ## World constructor